We live in a world of data. It’s estimated that every day, we create 2.5 quintillion bytes of data. (That’s eighteen zeros!)

 Following the right metrics for agent, lead, and list performance

 Do you know the optimal metrics that drive productivity and efficiency in your call center operation?
 Your most important call center analytics track KPIs for agent performance, lead performance, and list performance.
-But it’s the insights derived from their relationship that inform the most astute decisions on any given dialing day about which lists to use, tactics for recycling leads, and the managing agent productivity, motivation and success.
+But it’s the insights derived from their relationship that inform the most astute decisions on any given dialing day about which lists to use, what tactics to use for recycling leads, and how to manage agent productivity, motivation, and success.

 Your call center KPIs allow you to pinpoint and address issues quickly.